zearic/micronaut-vs-quarkus/README.md

 # Micronaut vs Quarkus

-This project is based on [Battle Of The Microservice Frameworks: Micronaut versus Quarkus edition! by Michel Schudel](https://www.youtube.com/watch?v=hnEXOqcNXPs) and it's [source codes](https://github.com/MichelSchudel/conference-service-micronaut).
+This project is based on [Battle Of The Microservice Frameworks: Micronaut versus Quarkus edition! by Michel Schudel](https://www.youtube.com/watch?v=hnEXOqcNXPs) and its [source codes](https://github.com/MichelSchudel/conference-service-micronaut).

 In original codes, I have to make some changes to make it work. in this repo, I merged two repos and create a branch for micronaut-data-jdbc, which should have much better performance then jpa.